The Main Threat To the Delta – The Delta Tunnels

 In addition, the affect of the tunnels in the north, according to the National Marine Fisheries Services report, may cause extinction of Salmon in the Sacramento River.

-In the shorter-term, Chapters 4 and 5 of the BDCP Final Draft Plan (March 2013) described the CONSTRUCTION DESTRUCTION that will occur during the 10-15 years of tunnel construction and the reeking, toxic tunnel muck that will be left behind after the project is completed.
-Although the map below is somewhat out-of-date with the recent alignment change in the northern tunnel route and claimed reduction of muck dump sites, the new alignment is now under Staten Island, a significant refuge for sandhill cranes that Northern California bonds paid $23 million recently to restore.
-The alignment in the South Delta continues to go directly through scenic waterways and favorite recreational sloughs.
+In the shorter-term, Chapters 4 and 5 of the California WaterFix Final Plan (December 2016) described the CONSTRUCTION DESTRUCTION that will occur during the 11 years of tunnel construction and the reeking, toxic tunnel muck that will be left behind after the project is completed.
+Although the map below is somewhat out-of-date with the recent alignment change in the northern tunnel route and claimed reduction of muck dump sites, the alignment in the South Delta continues to go directly through scenic waterways and favorite recreational sloughs.
 Removing access to a significant amount of the South Delta boating and recreational waterways will have a huge economic impact to boating communities, marinas and other businesses.

-- The BDCP’s Delta Tunnels – The Bay and Delta Conservation Plan’s Delta Tunnels are the only plan being considered by the state but they will completely destroy the Delta.
+- The California WaterFix Delta Tunnels – The Delta Tunnels are the only plan being considered by the state but they will completely destroy the Delta.
+(WaterFix began as the Bay and Delta Conservation Plan (BDCP))

 - Tunnel Construction Destruction – The tunnel construction path is right through the heart of the Delta!
 It will destroy scenic waterways, favorite boating areas and leave giant, smelly muck ponds behind on farmers’ land and just over a mile from Discovery Bay.

-The Reasons why the Delta is in Crisis
+The Real Reasons why the Delta is in Crisis

 - Lack of Fresh Water Flows – Because of the lack of fresh water, The Salmon (and other fish) populations are rapidly declining .There’s many stressors causing decline of the fish species but only more fresh water flows can truly solve the problem.